 When handling EtO, it is crucial to wear protective eye gear and clothing and use a respirator in the case of exposure.
 In more severe situations, government agencies recommend the use of a chemical protective, full-body suit.
 In everyday life, consumers should be wary of personal care products with ethoxylated ingredients and avoid first and secondhand smoke, if possible.

-Contact an Experienced Workplace Injury Attorney Today
+Contact an Experienced Attorney for Assistance Today

 Employers have the duty to care for the safety and wellbeing of their employees.
 If you have been exposed to EtO or other toxic chemicals and have developed an illness as a result, you may be entitled to compensation.